pulseflow/petal/packages/eslint-config/README.md

 ```

 this support may be removed when `eslint-plugin-vue` drops support for vue 2 and it is recommended to update to vue 3 if possible.

-### optional configs

-we provide some additional configs for specific cases, that we don't include their dependencies by default to reduce package size:

 #### formatters